 You can save an existing workflow, macro, or app as a template.
 Follow these steps to do so:

-2. Select Template to open the Save as Template dialog.
+Select Template to open the Save As Template dialog.

-3. Enter a name for your template.
-Note that Designer preconfigures the file type based on the project that you started with (workflow, macro, app).
+Name: Enter a name for your template.
+Note that Designer uses your project name by default and preconfigures the file type based on the project that you started with (workflow, macro, app).
 Refer to Template File Types for more information.

-4. Select Save to save your template or Cancel to go back to your project.
+Select Save to save your template or Close to go back to your project.

 Export a workflow and its dependencies as a YXZP package file.
 You must save the workflow before you can export it.